TTRV: Test-Time Reinforcement Learning for Vision Language Models: Results

 \section{Results}

 In this section, we first list the implementation details, which include an introduction to the datasets used for evaluating our \method, then provide an overview of the different baselines we compare to, and finally conclude with a discussion of the main results and ablations.
-The details about implementation and evaluation protocols are delegated to the Appendix Section~\ref{sec:additional-exp-settings}.
+The details about implementation and evaluation protocols are delegated to the supplementary material.